 The SAT offers the SAT test seven times throughout the year.
-So far, they’ve confirmed three 2020 SAT test dates.

 We recommend picking a test date based on your estimated college application deadlines and how many times you plan to take the test.
 On average, students take the SAT two to three times to achieve their goal score, so plan accordingly!
 If you’re in the spring semester of your junior year, getting test dates on the calendar for the early spring and summer (and the fall, if needed) is a high priority for you.

 |Registration Deadline||Late Registration|

 |March 14, 2020||February 14, 2020||February 25 – March 3, |

 |June 6, 2020|

 |September 26, 2020||–||–|

 COVID-19 Accommodations: If you were registered for the May or June SAT, you will receive a full refund, or you can transfer your registration to a later test administration.
 You can get early access to registration if: